Looking for a quick and delicious chili recipe? This Healthy 20-Minute Chili is a go-to quick and easy dinner, tailgating or game day treat.

 For us… it’s also a Halloween night tradition.

-And while I love to make chili with dry beans and simmer it for hours, sometimes you need dinner on the table in under 30 minutes.
-This recipe is a perfect fit without sacrificing flavor that time can bring.
+And while I love making chili with dry beans and simmer it for hours, sometimes you need dinner on the table in under 30 minutes.
+This recipe is a perfect fit without sacrificing yummy flavor.

 11 Health Benefits of Beans: